rhysdg/vision-at-a-clip/README.md

 <!-- PROPOSED UPDATES -->
 ## Latest Updates
 - Added a Gradio example app.
-Ignore the percentages for now.
-The results of simgoid outputs don't sum to 1 in conncert.
+Ignore the percentages for now - the results of simgoid outputs don't sum to 1 in concert.
 The results however are pretty impressive! - simply run `python3 app.py` from your root and head to `http://127.0.0.1:7860/`

     ![alt text](images/gradio.png)